 An IND is a request for FDA authorization to administer an investigational product candidate to humans.
 Such authorization must be secured prior to interstate shipment and administration of any new drug or biologic that is not the subject of an approved NDA or BLA.
 In support of a request for an IND, sponsors must submit a protocol for each clinical trial and any subsequent protocol amendments must be submitted to the FDA as part of the IND.
 In addition, the results of the preclinical tests, together with manufacturing information, analytical data, any available clinical data or literature and plans for clinical trials, among other things, are submitted to the FDA as part of an IND.
 The FDA requires a 30-day waiting period after the filing of each IND before clinical trials may begin.
 This waiting period is designed to allow the FDA to review the IND to determine whether human research subjects and patients will be exposed to unreasonable health risks.
-At any time during this 30-day period, or thereafter, the FDA may raise concerns or questions about the conduct of the trials can begin.
+At any time during this 30-day period, or thereafter, the FDA may raise concerns or questions about the conduct of the trials as outlined in the IND and impose a clinical hold or partial clinical hold.
+In this case, the IND sponsor and the FDA must resolve any outstanding concerns before clinical trials can begin.
 The FDA's primary objectives in reviewing an IND are to assure the safety and rights of patients and to help assure that the quality of the investigation will be adequate to permit an evaluation of the drug's effectiveness and safety and of the biological product's safety, purity and potency.